-A portion of all repertoire submitted on the application will be heard at every competition level.
+- A portion of all repertoire submitted on the registration will be heard at every competition level.

-Questions concerning repertoire should be directed to the appropriate national coordinator (Junior, Senior, Young Artist, Chamber Music) prior to submission of application.
+- Questions concerning repertoire should be directed to the appropriate national coordinator (Junior, Senior, Young Artist, Chamber Music) prior to submission of registration.

-Cuts in the tutti (piano) parts of concerto movements are allowed and encouraged.
+- Cuts in the tutti (piano accompaniment) parts of movements are allowed and encouraged.

-All repertoire must be performed with single instrument accompaniment except for works written specifically for unaccompanied solo instrument.
+- All repertoire must be performed with piano accompaniment except for works written specifically for unaccompanied solo instrument.

-Recorded accompaniments are not permitted.
-Works written using supplemental sounds, including those either electronically or acoustically produced or pre-recorded, are not permitted.
+- Live piano accompaniments are preferred for video competitions and required for live competitions; however, if extenuating circumstances arise, prerecorded piano accompaniments are acceptable for video competitions.
+Works written using supplemental sounds (not accompaniments), including those either electronically or acoustically produced or prerecorded, are not permitted.

 MTNA Official Accompanists

 - Official accompanists are available only at the national level.